risawitama/verbose-potato/README.md

-## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+## Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.